Department Chair: David Dearden

 To receive a BYU bachelor's degree a student must complete, in addition to all requirements for a specific major, the following university requirements:

 - The university core, consisting of requirements in general and religious education.
 (See University Core for details.
-For a complete listing of courses that meet university core requirements, see the current class schedule.)

 - A minimum of 30 credit hours in residence